 In its second year, the event returned to Emily Murphy Park, hosting 436 participants and raising $10,500 for the Orlando Books Collective Entrance Award Endowment Fund.
 While the weather was less than ideal, the energy and high spirits of all those involved made for another successful event.

-In 2017, the Pride Run will move to a new venue in Argyll Park and we are excited to announce that proceeds and donations will be contributed to the newly created Edmonton Pride Run Endowment at the University of Alberta's Institute for Sexual Minority Studies and Services (iSMSS).
+In 2017, the Pride Run moved to a new venue in Argyll Park, hosting 600 participants and raising $24,000 for the newly created Edmonton Pride Run Endowment at the University of Alberta's Institute for Sexual Minority Studies and Services (iSMSS).
 The fund will create a lasting financial legacy by providing a source of stable funding to further the work, research, and programs of the Institute, which endeavours to improve the lives of the LGBTQ community locally, nationally, and internationally.